+The latter cycle contains three turns back, therefore the dual scheme's number of twists $T(\sigma^*) = 2,$ and since the scheme $\sigma$ is untwisted, the twist total $T(\sigma) + T(\sigma^*)$ is~2 as well.
+Hence, after gluing of rectangles by our procedure, the surface obtained will have genus~2 and contain either two singular points with complete angles $4\pi$ at each one, or a single singular point with complete angle $6\pi.$

-According to Proposition~\ref{prop:V_dimension}, all vectors of lengths are allowed for both $\sigma$ and $\sigma^*$, so let $\vect$ and $\wect$ be arbitrary positive vectors.
-An arbitrary choice of coordinates $x_{\alpha\be}$ and $y_{\alpha\be}$ uniquely determines the positive IREs $(\sigma,\xect)$ and $(\sigma^*,\yect)$ with $\vect$ and $\wect$ being their vectors of lengths.
-(Alternatively, one may consider floating IREs $(\sigma,\vect)$ and $(\sigma^*,\wect)$ with no coordinates, but lengths only.)
-Let us glue these two IREs into trees by application of the algorithm from Section~\ref{sect:dynsys}.
+By Proposition~\ref{prop:V_dimension}, for both schemes $\sigma$ and $\sigma^*$ all vectors of lengths are allowed, so let $\vect$ and $\wect$ be arbitrary positive vectors.
+An arbitrary choice of coordinates $x_{\alpha\be}$ and $y_{\alpha\be}$ uniquely determines positive IREs $(\sigma, \xect)$ and $(\sigma^*, \yect)$ with the vectors of lengths $\vect$ and $\wect.$ (Alternatively, one may consider floating IREs $(\sigma, \vect)$ and $(\sigma^*, \wect)$ without fixed coordinates, and with fixed lengths only.)
+Glue these two IREs into trees according to the algorithm from Sec.~\ref{subsect:algorithm}.

-For the untwisted IRE $(\sigma,\xect)$, we simply glue every point of every beginning segment to its single counterpart with the same coordinate of an appropriate ending segment.
+For the untwisted IRE $(\sigma, \xect)$, we simply glue each point of every beginning interval to the corresponding unique point of an ending segment with the same coordinate.
+In this case, the tree is a segment.